Alpha515/ReloadMN/Readme.md

 ```
 Login to your VPS and check your masternode status by running the following command.
 If you get **status 4**, it means your masternode is active.
 ```
-bltg-cli masternode status
+rld-cli masternode status
 ```
 ***

 ## Usage:
 ```
-To check the sync status of the masternode: <br> <b>rld-cli mnsync status</b><br>
-To check the status of the masternodes: <br><b>rld-cli masternode status</b><br>
+rld-cli mnsync status     #To check the sync status of the masternode rld-cli masternode status #To check the status of the masternodes
-To get information about RLD client: <br><b>rld-cli getinfo</b><br>
+rld-cli getinfo           #To get information about RLD client
 ```
 Also, if you want to check/start/stop rld, run one of the following commands as root:
 ```
 systemctl status rld.service      #To check if RLD service is running
 systemctl start rld.service       #To start RLD service
 systemctl stop rld.service        #To stop RLD service
 systemctl is-enabled rld.service  #To check if RLD service is enabled on boot
 ```
 ***